 The Snowchange Archives are designed to be a living tool for stakeholders in the work of preserving and using the voices from the communities.
-2000-2005 as well as 2005-2014 documentation materials have been archived.
+2000-2005 as well as 2005-2018 documentation materials have been archived.
+In January 2018 we opened the Snowchange Northern Visual Histories web platform that will house many of the community materials from the past and on-going work.

 In early 2011 all Saami materials from Snowchange were stored through repatriation process into Siida Saami Museum in Inari.
 However, Snowchange will continue to serve requests of this material too so the archives will be shared between the Saami families, Snowchange and Siida.

 The Snowchange Cooperative works closely with Digital Library for Indigenous Science Resources at the Tapestry Institute, USA to conduct this work.
 Thanks to their help the digitalisation and archival has been expanded and quickened.